Unity-Billal-mesloub/infracost-gh-action/README.md

 ## Deprecation notice

 👉👉 We recommend using the [**free Infracost GitHub App**](https://www.infracost.io/docs/integrations/github_app/) instead as it has many benefits over GitHub Actions.
+If you want to use GitHub Actions, use the new [Infracost actions repo](https://github.com/Unity-Billal-mesloub/actions/) 👈👈

-If you want to use GitHub Actions, use the new [Infracost actions repo](https://github.com/infracost/actions/) 👈👈
+👉👉 We recommend using the [**free Infracost GitHub App**](https://www.infracost.io/docs/integrations/github_app/) instead as it has many benefits over GitHub Actions.
+If you want to use GitHub Actions, use the new [Infracost actions repo](https://github.com/Unity-for-Unity-Manufacturing/actions/) 👈👈

 ⚠️ This repo will be deprecated in the next Infracost release.
 Follow our [migration guide](https://www.infracost.io/docs/guides/actions_migration) for more details. ⚠️